SEJ Board of Directors 2023-2024

-Jennifer Bogo is the VP of content for the National Audubon Society, where she oversees the crack editorial team producing bird-savvy conservation and science stories for Audubon magazine and Audubon.org.
-She came full circle to Audubon, and to avians, after stints extolling the virtues of robots and space probes as the science editor at Popular Mechanics and executive editor of Popular Science.
-Stories she edited have won a National Magazine Award and been included in the "Best American Science Writing" and "Best American Science and Nature Writing" anthologies.
-She has made frequent media appearances as a science expert, and she has traveled to research stations from the Arctic to the Antarctic to report feature stories herself.
-Current term: 2018-2021.
+Jennifer Bogo: As Vice President of Content, Jennifer Bogo leads the editorial and art teams that distinguish Audubon for its outstanding journalism on birds and conservation and set the high visual standard for the organization writ large.
+In this role she serves as editor-in-chief of the quarterly Audubon magazine, which under her direction has won multiple National Magazine Awards, including Personal Service for the magazine's innovative and inspiring Climate Action Guide in 2020 and the General Excellence, Special Interest honor in 2021.
+She also leads the development and growth of editorial brand extensions such as the Audubon Photography Awards, Audubon for Kids!, and the Audubon Mural Project.
+Jennifer came full circle to Audubon, and to birds, after stints extolling the virtues of robots and space probes as the science editor at Popular Mechanics and executive editor of Popular Science.
+Stories she edited for those publications have also won a National Magazine Award and been included in the "Best American Science Writing" and "Best American Science and Nature Writing" anthologies.
+Jennifer has made frequent media appearances as a science expert, and she has traveled to research stations from the Arctic to the Antarctic to report feature stories herself.
+Current term: 2021-2024.
 Contact Jennifer.

 Jim Detjen served as Director of the Knight Center for Environmental Journalism and Knight Chair at Michigan State University from January 1995 through May 2012.
 Previously Detjen spent 21 years as a professional newspaper reporter and editor at The Philadelphia Inquirer, The (Louisville) Courier-Journal and other publications.
 His reporting has won more than 50 state, national and international awards including Polk, National Headliner, Stokes and Meeman awards.
 He is a three-time finalist for a Pulitzer Prize.
 Detjen is a contributor to or author of four books on environmental and science journalism topics.
 He has lectured widely and has taught journalism workshops in the British Isles, Australia, Russia, Ukraine, China, Japan, Portugal, France, Italy, Germany, Hungary, the Philippines, Sri Lanka, Egypt, Mexico and throughout the U.S. Detjen helped found the International Federation of Environmental Journalists in 1993 and served as IFEJ president from 1994 to 2000.
 He earned a bachelor's degree from Rensselaer Polytechnic Institute in Troy, NY. and a master's degree in journalism from Columbia University.
 Detjen was awarded a Fulbright scholarship to teach at Nanakai University in Tianjin, China, during the spring semester of 2002.
 Ex officio board member and founding president, 1990.
 Contact Jim, 517-353-9479.

-Meaghan Parker is the Executive Director of the Society of Environmental Journalists.
-Previously, she was the Senior Writer/Editor and Partnerships Director for the Environmental Change and Security Program and the Global Sustainability and Resilience Program of the Wilson Center, a nonpartisan policy forum in Washington, DC., where she worked for 15 years.
-She is the founder and editor-in-chief of the award-winning New Security Beat, a daily blog covering environment, health and security.
-She was the supervising producer of the award-winning documentary trilogy, "Healthy People, Healthy Environment,” three short films filmed in Tanzania, Nepal and Ethiopia.
-She was the lead editor of "A New Climate for Peace," an online platform and independent study commissioned by the G7 Foreign Ministers.
-A frequent speaker and moderator on panels about media, she served two terms as the associate board member for SEJ.
-Before joining the Center, she was Manager of Research and Internal Communications at the Fortune 500 energy company PPL Global, where she researched international investments and renewable energy policy.
+Meaghan Parker has been the executive director of the Society of Environmental Journalists since 2018.
+Under her leadership, SEJ has doubled the size of its Fund for Environmental Journalism; launched new fellowship, training and outreach programs; and committed to integrating equity throughout its activities, which has significantly increased the diversity of its membership.
+Previously, she was the senior writer/editor and partnerships director for the Environmental Change and Security Program and the Global Sustainability and Resilience Program of the Wilson Center, a nonpartisan policy forum in Washington, D.C., where she worked for 15 years.
+She was the founder and editor-in-chief of the award-winning New Security Beat, a daily blog covering environment, health and security.
+She was the supervising producer of the award-winning documentary trilogy, "Healthy People, Healthy Environment," which was filmed in Tanzania, Nepal and Ethiopia.
+She was the lead editor of "A New Climate for Peace," an online platform and independent study commissioned by the foreign ministers of the G7.
+Before stepping down to join the staff, she served for six years on SEJ's Board of Directors.
+She currently serves on the Advisory Council of Planet Forward and is a member of Investigative Reporters & Editors, JAWS (Journalism and Women Symposium), the National Association of Science Writers and The Uproot Project.
 Contact Meaghan, 202-558-2033.

 Founding Executive Director